-Typically, WorldAPP delivers its self-hosted solutions as a custom package, with the software configuration and the installation instructions provided according to the unique environment configuration that customers may have.
+Typically, FORM delivers its self-hosted solutions as a custom package, with the software configuration and the installation instructions provided according to the unique environment configuration that customers may have.

 However, delivering such a custom deployment package may take some time needed to put together the package and compile the proper installation instructions.

-The WorldAPP’s Data Collection platform is also available in pre-configured installation packages, which are readily available for certain environment configurations.
+The FORM’s Data Collection platform is also available in pre-configured installation packages, which are readily available for certain environment configurations.
 They can be delivered much faster than a custom package build.

-The WorldAPP’s Enterprise Data Collection Platform installation packages are currently available for the following configurations and platforms:
+The FORM’s Data Collection Platform installation packages are currently available for the following configurations and platforms:

 Microsoft Windows-based system

 Operating System for Application server: Microsoft Windows Server 2019